 With the world on the verge of an unprecedented phenomenon, certain military forces, ranging from high-grade armament-based forces to national security levels, are in high demand.
 With that in mind, joining the military, whether the Army, Coast Guard, Navy, Marine Corps, Air Force, or National Guard, reflects the potential for peace, which can only be protected by the aforementioned latter forces.
 As a result, joining the National Guard, which is widely regarded as one of the most common yet significantly elite forces among all US military branches, is not an exception.

 Having the desire to join the service is the beginning of your military ambition, but having the guts to proceed with the subsequent conditions and evaluations would prove your unswerving passion for a specific military-entitled job.
-Like all other military branches, an applicant must undergo the standardized Armed Services Vocational Aptitude Battery or commonly known as ‘ASVAB Test’ which would administratively serve as a determiner of what military career path you would be most suited with.
-To help you easily pass your test, we highly recommend you take the National Guard ASVAB Practice Test 2022 now!
+Like all other military branches, an applicant must undergo the standardized Armed Services Vocational Aptitude Battery or commonly known as the ‘ASVAB Test’ which would administratively serve as a determiner of what military career path you would be most suited with.
+To help you easily pass your test, we highly recommend you take the National Guard ASVAB Practice Test 2023 now!

-Take note: Each military branch has its own minimum standards in terms of minimum line scores in each pre-given subtests.
-Having a score beyond what is typically required is somewhat ideal as it would boost up your enlistment status and admissibility to certain career paths.
+Take note: Each military branch has its own minimum standards in terms of minimum line scores in each pre-given subtest.
+Having a score beyond what is typically required is somewhat ideal as it would boost your enlistment status and admissibility to certain career paths.

 National Guard ASVAB Requirements